 Session hijacking is an act of stealing or assuming somebody else’s online session for yourself through unauthorized means.
 For example, whenever somebody logs into their bank account online, session tokens and keys are generated for that particular session.
 If an attacker gets access to those unique session authenticators, they may gain access to the bank account as well, effectively hijacking the victim’s online session.

 OWASP ZAP or Zed Attack Proxy is an open-source web application security scanner that is used to test whether the web applications that have been deployed or have to be deployed are secure or not.
 It is a very popular penetration testing tool in the security industry.
 OWASP ZAP can act as a proxy server with the ability to manipulate all traffic passing through it.
-It has built-in features that include Ajax or traditional web crawler along with automated scanner, passive scanner, and utilities for Fuzzer, forced browsing, WebSocket support, scripting languages, and Plug-n-Hack support.
+It has built-in features that include Ajax or traditional web crawler along with an automated scanner, passive scanner, and utilities for Fuzzer, forced browsing, WebSocket support, scripting languages, and Plug-n-Hack support.

 11. sqlmap | SQL Injection